Carrie Underwood Says She Was Pressured Into Staying Out Of Shape

 Over a decade after it skyrocketed to the forefront of the country music genre, Carrie Underwood’s career is at an all-time high — Billboard reports she was just selected to receive a star on the Hollywood Walk of Fame.
 Having such a strong and empowered role model who is so prevalent in 2017 is definitely healthy for young girls, and hopefully the message of organizations like Underwood’s CALIA will play as large a role as Carrie herself in the future of mainstream American media.

-You can check out more swole photos of Carrie Underwood and other CALIA models getting in shape at the official organization Instagram gallery.
+You can check out more swole photos of Carrie Underwood and other CALIA models getting in shape at CALIA’s official Instagram page.

-[Featured image by CALIA by Carrie/Instagram]
+[Featured Image by CALIA by Carrie/Instagram]